berkeley-abc/abc/src/base/sn/readme.md

 [slang SystemVerilog compiler](https://github.com/MikePopoloski/slang) and writes a binary `.sn` design.
 ABC does not link slang or require its C++20 dependencies.

-The frontend architecture benefited from [yosys-slang](https://github.com/povik/yosys-slang), developed by Martin Povišer.
-It has been both an inspiration and a helpful practical guideline for working from slang's elaborated model, particularly for lvalue analysis, procedural state, timing patterns, memory eligibility, resolved nets, and diagnostics.
-The SN representation and lowering are independently developed, with warm thanks to Martin for his work and advice.
+Several semantic abstractions and improvement priorities in this implementation were inspired by Martin Povišer's [sv-elab](https://github.com/povik/sv-elab) project, which provided valuable ideas for lvalue analysis, procedural state, timing-pattern recognition, memory eligibility, addressing, resolved nets, and diagnostics.
+Warm thanks to Martin for saving us from discovering many of SystemVerilog's sharp edges the hard way.
+The SN representation and lowering implementation are developed independently.

+We also thank [Yosys](https://github.com/YosysHQ/yosys) and its contributors for an exemplary synthesis flow.
+Its approaches to elaboration, technology mapping, and other synthesis problems have been valuable examples from which we have learned while developing SN.

 ABC holds the SN design and the `&`-space GIA as independent representations.
 Commands move data between them only when explicitly requested: